Timeless, Classic Style

-Krogen designs are well known for their livability, and the KE52′ is no exception.
-This begins with ease of boarding through large boarding gates on both sides of the spacious, covered cockpit as well as a generous transom door.
-Double, weather tight aluminum doors lead to the airy saloon with her large windows, comfortable settee, and six and-a-half feet of headroom.
-Her galley-up layout with full size refrigerator, separate ice maker, and deep, wide sink make meal preparation a pleasure.
+Krogen designs are well known for their livability, and the the KE52′ is no exception.
+This begins with ease of boarding, with large boarding gates on both sides of the spacious, covered cockpit as well as a generous transom door.
+Double, weather tight aluminum doors lead to the airy saloon with her large windows, comfortable settee, and seven foot headroom.
+Her galley up layout with full size refrigerator, separate ice maker, and deep, wide sink make meal preparation a pleasure.
 Storage abounds, as access is provided to take advantage of every available space.
-Proceed forward to the raised pilothouse, where her captain is treated to a sumptuous Stidd chair, a true chart table and drawers, and a fully equipped helm console.
+Proceed forward to the raised pilothouse, where her captains is treated to a sumptious Stidd chair, a true chart table and drawers, and a fully equipped helm console.
 The watch berth is elevated to provide optimal forward viewing and converts to a sleeping berth when extra guests are on board.
 Generous accommodations are forward for both owners and guests.
-The center island berth in the master stateroom is a true queen, and contains storage beneath.
-With an ensuite head, two hanging lockers, fourteen drawers, shelf storage, and more, her owners will find storage and comfort for extended cruising.
+The center island berth in the master stateroom is a true queen and contains storage beneath.
+With an ensuite head, two hanging lockers, two dressers, shelf storage, and more, her owners will find storage and comfort for long distance cruising.
 The standard guest arrangement is a den/stateroom combination, with a nice desk, convertible L-settee, and a pullman berth.
-Include 370 gallons of fresh water, a stacked washer/dryer, easy access to systems, wide decks for easy line handling, and you’ll find the KE52′ to be an exceptional coastal cruiser.
+Include 360 gallons of fresh water, a stacked washer/dryer, easy access to systems, wide decks for easy line handling, and you’ll find the KE52′ to be an exceptional coastal cruiser.

 Cruising Speed and Fuel Consumption

 Designed by acclaimed naval architect James Krogen, the KE52’s semi-displacement hull is a marvel of performance and efficiency.
 When conditions are perfect and time allows, throttle back to 8 knots and enjoy fuel consumption of only 3 gallons an hour.
-Or when you need to cover long distances, make a bridge, or get out of a storm, push her electronic controls forward and run her 440 Yanmars at 80 percent.
-You’ll be rewarded with over 15 knot speeds while burning just over 25 gph.
+Or when you need to cover long distances, make a bridge, or get out of a storm, push her electronic controls forward and run her 480 Yanmars at 80 percent.
+You’ll be rewarded with 16 knot speeds while burning just over 20 gph.
 With the KE52′, the options are yours.